Everyone and their mom have fitness tips for you. Often they aren’t just wrong. They’re completely backward.

 Soreness signals one thing.

-That you were under a greater load than usual.
+That you were under greater demand than usual.
 You did something out of your ordinary routine, and the body is adapting as a result.
 Soreness comes from the (beneficial) inflammatory process that your body uses to scaffold greater resilience in the future.

 At the same time, you can have a great workout, challenge yourself and grow, without any perceived soreness.
-Don’t despair if you wake up the day after a tough training session and feel okay (dare I say great?).
+Don’t despair if you wake up the day after a tough training session and feel okay.

-If every workout leaves you intensely sore day in and day out, you may be approaching overtraining.
-Add some more rest and recovery into your program before overtraining rears its ugly head.
+If every workout leaves you intensely sore day in and day out, you may be approaching overtraining (you can track performance biometrics like HRV with popular biohacking wearables for early warnings of declining recovery status).
+Add some more rest and recovery into your program before symptoms progress.